-6.22 SAFETY AND SECURITY - MUNICIPAL SAFETY PLAN
+6.20 SAFETY AND SECURITY - MUNICIPAL SAFETY PLAN

 Revived crime awareness campaigns through the community policy forums with cooperation of the SAPS are being undertaken.
-The Municipality is currently in the process in a process of developing of a safety plan.
+The Municipality is currently in the process of developing of a safety plan.
 The plan will be approved during the 2019/2020 financial year.

-6.23 COMMUNITY DEVELOPMENT
+6.21 COMMUNITY DEVELOPMENT